From $\mathrm{AdS}_5$ to $\mathrm{AdS}_3$: TsT deformations, Magnetic fields and Holographic RG Flows: Conclusion

 The asymmetric behavior between fluctuations over $x_{0,1}$ and $x_{2,3}$ suggests a non-trivial interpretation from the field theory perspective.
 The model exhibits not only non-commutative features, but also anisotropic scaling.
 This interpretation is supported by the presence of a degenerate boundary metric in the gravity solution.

-We also studied a special background obtained by fixing the TsT parameter to $\mathrm{k} = -\frac{1}{\mathrm{H}}$.
+We also studied a special background obtained by the previous one, by fixing the TsT parameter to $\mathrm{k} = -\frac{1}{\mathrm{H}}$, resulting in a pure D1-brane background.
 In this case, the R-R fields $C_4$ and $F_5$ vanish, which can be interpreted as the disappearance of the original D3-brane.
 At the same time, the Kalb-Ramond field becomes constant again, $B = -H$, restoring its interpretation as a magnetic field, now with opposite orientation.
-The meson spectrum resulting from embedding a D7-brane was quite trivial, and more investigation in that direction is left for future work.
+The first contribution to the meson spectrum of a D7-brane embedded on it is lifted to order $O(H^2)$, generating a non-trivial differential equation which is not evaluate in the present paper, left for future work.

+Moreover, the fact that the $\mathcal{O}(\alpha')$ solution for the D7-brane embedding exhibits chiral symmetry breaking is remarkable; however, it is reliable only near the boundary (the UV of the field theory), or at least sufficiently far from the horizon.
+As discussed in the paper, near the horizon the dilaton dominates and diverges.
+If one does not introduce an IR cutoff $\Lambda^{-1}_{\mathrm{IR}}$ by hand, higher order terms in the DBI action become non-negligible, overshadowing the physics in that regime.

-This D1-brane configuration exhibits both a degenerate boundary and a degenerate horizon of effective dimension $d = 8$, with boundary isometry $\mathrm{AdS}_3 \times S^5$ and horizon geometry $\mathrm{EAdS}_3 \times S^5$.
-The ultraviolet regime of the dual field theory can be interpreted as a classically conformal, non-supersymmetric theory in $d=2$, with gauge group $SU(N_1)$, and internal symmetry $SU(4)$.
-In the infrared, the theory remains effectively two-dimensional but becomes strongly coupled and confining, with spacelike isometry $SO(3,1)$ instead of the $SO(2,2)$ symmetry of the UV.
-At intermediate energies, however, the field theory becomes highly non-trivial due to the presence of wrapped directions with a conformal factor $u^{-2}$, which makes a direct analysis difficult.
+This D1-brane configuration exhibits both a degenerate boundary and a degenerate horizon of effective dimension $d = 8$, with boundary isometry $\mathrm{AdS}_3 \times S^5$ and the horizon isometry would be $\mathrm{EAdS}_3 \times S^5$ if quantum perturbations were suppressed.
+One should, therefore, introduce a cutoff before reaching the horizon.
+The ultraviolet regime of the dual field theory can be interpreted as a non-supersymmetric theory in $d=2$, with gauge group $SU(N_1)$, and internal symmetry $SU(4)$.
+In the infrared, the gauge field is unclear since the supergravity approximations breaks down, $g_s \gg 1$, but one would naively expect the theory to remains effectively two-dimensional, with spacelike isometry $SO(3,1)$ instead of the $SO(2,2)$ symmetry of the UV.
+At intermediate energies, however, the field theory is highly non-trivial due to the presence of wrapped directions with a conformal factor $u^{-2}$, which makes a direct analysis difficult.

 A more detailed investigation of the dual field theory is left for future work.
 Since the ultraviolet limit is effectively two-dimensional and $AdS_3$, this background may provide an useful setting to explore irrelevant deformations that are better understood in that dimension, in particular $\mathrm{T}\bar{\mathrm{T}}$-type deformations.
+Moreover, the effects of introducing an IR cutoff is interesting from the point of view of meson spectrum itself, and one can follow this line to see the implications on the IR-complete D1-brane theory.